Czirion/comparative-genomics-workshop/_extras/faq.md

 ### How can I run this workshop for review and practice before teaching it?

-To review and practice this workshop before teaching, refere to the [Setup](https://carpentries-incubator.github.io/pangenomics-workshop/setup.html) section for detailed instructions.
+To review and practice this workshop before teaching, refer to the [Setup](https://carpentries-incubator.github.io/pangenomics-workshop/setup.html) section for detailed instructions.
 You have two main options:
 - **Data Carpentry Workshop.** You can request access to a local server from CCM UNAM by contacting nselem@matmor.unam.mx to obtain user credentials.
 The server has all the necessary software pre-installed, allowing you to follow the lesson seamlessly.
 - **Self-run.** You can set up the workshop environment yourself by manually installing all dependencies or using a [Docker image](https://hub.docker.com/repository/docker/aapashkov/panworkshop) that includes everything you need.